 Our success depends in significant part on our ability to obtain patent protection for our Aversion® Technology, in the United States and in other countries, and to enforce these patents.
 The patent positions of pharmaceutical firms, including us, are generally uncertain and involve complex legal and factual questions.
-There is no assurance that any of our patent applications for our Aversion® Technology will issue or, if issued, that such patent(s) will be valid and enforceable against third-party infringement or that such patent(s) will not infringe any third-party patent or intellectual property.
-Moreover, even if patents do issue on our Aversion® Technology, the claims allowed may not be sufficiently broad to protect the products incorporating the Aversion® Technology.
-In addition, issued patents may be challenged, invalidated or circumvented.
-Even if issued, our patents may not afford us protection against competitors with similar technology or permit the commercialization of our products without infringing third-party patents or other intellectual property rights.
+There is no assurance that any of our patent application claims for our Aversion® Technology will issue or, if issued, that such patent claims will be valid and enforceable against third-party infringement or that our products will not infringe any third-party patent or intellectual property.
+Moreover, even if patent claims do issue on our Aversion® Technology, the claims allowed may not be sufficiently broad to protect the products incorporating the Aversion® Technology.
+In addition, issued patent claims may be challenged, invalidated or circumvented.
+Even if issued, our patent claims may not afford us protection against competitors with similar technology or permit the commercialization of our products without infringing third-party patents or other intellectual property rights.